teknofire/CS372-BattleShip/will_diary.md

 ### 1 hour (class time)

-Working on the story #20 and game setup interface
+Working on the story #20 and game setup interface.
+Definately a challenge to figure out ways to build the interface in a way that is somewhat testable.

 ## 2015-03-21